-Okay these are one of the greatest toys to keep in the house in my opinion!
-Aside from them being super fun to simply open and close, you can do a ton of activities with them.
+Sometimes the simplest toys are the best toys and these are one of the greatest toys to keep in the house in my opinion!
+Aside from them being a super fun toy to simply open and close, you can do a ton of activities with them.

 The ends can snap together, so you can make a crown, necklace, or bracelets for pretend play.

 You can also connect them together for a ball run that you tape to a wall inside on a rainy summer afternoon.